Vladimir Putin grants former NSA contractor Edward Snowden Russian citizenship - KTVZ

 Russian President Vladimir Putin has granted former NSA contractor Edward Snowden Russian citizenship, according to an official decree published on the Russian government portal Monday.

+Snowden is accused of espionage and theft of government property in the US for leaking troves of information on American intelligence and mass surveillance programs to the media.

-Snowden, who admitted to leaking information about US surveillance programs to the press, has been in Russia since 2013.
-He is facing espionage charges and up to 30 years in prison in the US.
+The 39-year-old has been living in exile in Moscow after initially traveling to Hong Kong following his 2013 public disclosure of the classified information.
+He is facing up to 30 years in prison in the US.

-In November 2020 Snowden and his wife applied for Russian citizenship.
+In November 2020 Snowden and his wife, Lindsay Mills, applied for Russian citizenship.
 He had been already given permanent residency in Russia.

+Putin’s decision to grant Snowden citizenship comes just days after the Russian President threatened to escalate his war in Ukraine, announcing the “partial mobilization” of citizens.

+In 2016, the US Congress released a report saying Snowden had been in contact with Russian intelligence officials since arriving in Russia.
+Snowden immediately disputed the accusations, writing on Twitter “they claim without evidence that I’m in cahoots with the Russians.”

 The-CNN-Wire